January 11, 2018

-As the cold winter months rush in in Missouri, many homeowners are scrambling to try to minimize their heating costs and maximize their energy efficiency.
+As the cold winter months rush in Missouri, many homeowners are scrambling to try to minimize their heating costs and maximize their energy efficiency.
 There are things that you can do to keep the cold air out and the warm air in.

 A sad reality is that how your house was constructed plays a part in how efficient your HVAC system is.
-There are some ways you can enhance its efficiency.
+There are some ways you can enhance your efficiency.
 The type of foundation that your home was built on has a major impact on the ways that you can conserve energy.
 If you have a damaged foundation, it might not just be causing structural problems, it can be hindering your energy budget.

 The good news is that depending on the type of foundation you have, there are ways that you can shore up the cracks and keep the hot air in.